CaptureContext/basic-ios-template/README.md

 # basic-ios-template

-SwiftPM-based template for a modularized app
+SwiftPM-based template for a highly modularized applications

 ### Getting started

-1. Create a folder for your app and navigate to it
+1. Fork the repo as a template.

-> `CaptureContext` is used as a name for the app in readme examples, you are free to choose your own
+2. Create a local folder for your app and navigate to it

 ```bash
 mkdir CaptureContext